-The Bo Bartlett Center will be a 18,425 square foot interactive gallery space, housed on the River Park campus of Columbus State University.
-The red brick, former textile warehouse turned gallery space, designed by AIA award winning architect, Tom Kundig, sits on the banks of the Chattahoochee River in Bartlett’s hometown, Columbus Georgia.
-As a cornerstone of the College of the Arts’ Corn Center for Visual Arts, The Bo Bartlett Center will be a pivotal element in the continued emergence of a national and international presence originally established by the College’s Schwob School of Music and its Legacy Hall.
-Complementing exhibitions in the CSU Department of Art’s acclaimed Norman Shannon and Emmy Lou P. Illges Gallery, The Bo Bartlett Center will serve as an experiential learning center and cultural hub for the visual arts while affording visitors a broad range of arts experiences offered within the College’s arts district.
+The Bo Bartlett Center is an 18,425 square foot interactive gallery space, housed on the River Park campus of Columbus State University in downtown Columbus, GA.
+The red brick, former textile warehouse turned gallery space, designed by AIA award-winning architect, Tom Kundig, sits on the banks of the Chattahoochee River in Bartlett’s hometown, Columbus, Georgia.
+As a cornerstone of the College of the Arts’ Corn Center for Visual Arts, the Bo Bartlett Center is a pivotal element in the continued emergence of a national and international presence originally established by the College’s Schwob School of Music and its Legacy Hall.
+Complementing exhibitions in the CSU Department of Art’s acclaimed Norman Shannon and Emmy Lou P. Illges Gallery, the Bo Bartlett Center serves as an experiential learning center and cultural hub for the visual arts while affording visitors a broad range of arts experiences offered within the College’s arts district.

-When established, The Bo Bartlett Center will house and display The Scarborough Collection: 14 monumental paintings by Bartlett.
-Additionally, the Center will house more than 300 paintings and drawings as well as the complete archive of sketch books, correspondence, journals, recordings, photographs, artistic notes, memorabilia, objects and objects d’art relevant to the production of Mr. Bartlett’s work.
+The Bo Bartlett Center houses and displays The Scarborough Collection: 14 monumental paintings by Bartlett.
+Additionally, the center houses more than 300 paintings and drawings as well as the complete archive of sketchbooks, correspondence, journals, recordings, photographs, artistic notes, memorabilia, objects, and objects d’art relevant to the production of Bartlett’s work.
 These holdings reveal the intellectual rigor and spiritual discipline involved in the process of developing a single work and a sustained artistic oeuvre.
-The estimated value of these gifts to the Center is in excess of $10 million.
-This combination of original art work matched with the archival documents relating to that work provides unprecedented opportunities to explore insights into the multi-level process of artistic creation.
+The estimated value of these gifts to the center is in excess of $10 million.
+This combination of original artwork matched with the archival documents relating to that work provides unprecedented opportunities to explore insights into the multi-level process of artistic creation.

-A rotating exhibitions gallery will feature the work of visiting American artists of national and international acclaim who will also teach master classes.
-This gallery will be available for traveling exhibitions from neighboring museums and universities throughout the Southeast.
-On occasion, this gallery will also exhibit pieces from CSU’s Permanent Collection of more than 500 works of art and objects such as the Benno and Babette Rothschild New Guinea Collection.
-A third gallery will consist of an interactive research center where students and scholars may access Mr. Bartlett’s archival materials either physically or in digitized formats.
-The entire Center will be designed as an interactive learning environment.
-With the addition of a College of the Arts library on the CSU RiverPark Campus adjacent to the Bo Bartlett Center, the Center’s curator will continually broaden the collection by actively seeking the donation of sketchbooks, journals and archival materials of other noteworthy American artists interested in a permanent repository for their work.
+The Candler, Hecht, Waddell, and Yarbrough Galleries feature the works of visiting American artists of national and international acclaim who also teach master classes at the center.
+These galleries are also available for traveling exhibitions from neighboring museums and universities throughout the United States, as well as special exhibitions.
+A sixth gallery, the Cheves Archival Gallery, features Bo’s Brain, an interactive research center, where students and scholars may access Bartlett’s archival materials either digitally or in digitized formats.
+The center’s curator continually broadens the collection by actively seeking the donation of sketchbooks, journals and archival materials of other noteworthy American artists interested in a permanent repository for their work.

-As a Distinguished Visiting Professor of Art, Mr. Bartlett will conduct annual workshops through the Center.
-The artist anticipates premiering his new works at the Bo Bartlett Center gallery before their exhibition in other museums and galleries across the United States.
-Students will have access to each new painting and the accompanying sketchbooks, studies and journals.
+As a Distinguished Visiting Professor of Art, Bartlett conducts periodic workshops through the center.
+He also premieres his new works in the center’s Scarborough Gallery, before their exhibition in other museums and galleries across the United States, giving students and scholars access to each new painting and the accompanying sketchbooks, studies, and journals.

-By combining the exhibition elements of a contemporary art museum with the master instruction of a living American painter of international stature, his major works and the insights of his archives, The Bo Bartlett Center will be an unparalleled resource for students, the public and scholars of art.
+By combining the exhibition elements of a contemporary art museum with the master instruction of a living American painter of international stature, his major works, and the insights of his archives, the Bo Bartlett Center is an unparalleled resource for students, the public, and scholars of art.